lemonsliceai/openclaw-avatar/README.md

 }
 ```

 3. Run the plugin setup command and enter your LemonSlice and LiveKit credentials.
-Make sure OpenClaw already has speech-to-text and text-to-speech configured for the agents you want to use with Avatar:
+Make sure OpenClaw already has speech-to-text (STT) and text-to-speech (TTS) configured for the agents you want to use with Avatar:

 ```bash
 openclaw openclaw-avatar-setup